-VOGAD is an acronym for Voice-Operated Gain-Adjusting Device.
-A device that has a
+VOGAD is an acronym for Voice-

-The circuit consists of an amplifier driving a variable attenuator made up of a series resistor and shunt bipolar transistor acting as a variable resistor.
+The circuit below consists of an amplifier driving a variable attenuator made up of a series resistor and shunt bipolar transistor acting as a variable resistor.
 After the attenuator is a further amplifier stage followed by an emitter follower providing a low output impedance for the detector and following stage(s).
 The output is rectified by a voltage doubler and applied to another emitter follower which drives the attenuator.
 The higher the input level, the higher the attenuation.
-The circuit has a working input range of about 30dB.
+The circuit has a dynamic input range of about 30dB.

 The output has low distortion within the control range and does not require special filtering.

 The ideal application is to use this circuit ahead of a limiting speech processor, for example see here) with the VOGAD output set so that the limiter is 3-

 Solid State Circuits 14 -